Critical Reasoning

 Based on this research, I defined several core principles that shaped the product design:

-To reduce Cognitive Load, complex critical thinking concepts must be atomised.
+To reduce a cognitive load, complex critical thinking concepts must be atomised.
 One Screen = One Concept / One Action.

-User must receive a dopamine hit (or error insight) the exact second they tap a button.
+User must receive a dopamine hit the exact second they tap a button.

 Scaffolding